FAQs - Elections

 Where can I have a special vote?

-Special voting documents will be available from Friday 16 September 2022 to 12 noon, Saturday 8 October 2022 at the Horowhenua District Council’s office, Shannon Library and Te Awahou Nieuwe Stroom.
+Special voting documents will be available from Tuesday 9 September 2025 to 12 noon, Saturday 11 October 2025 at Horowhenua District Council’s office, Shannon Library and Te Awahou Nieuwe Stroom.

 I am going away and will not be here when the voting documents are posted out.